Inflation Reduction Act Energy Efficiency Tax Credits and Rebates

 In 2023, the Energy Efficient Home Improvement Tax Credit will be for 30% of the cost of eligible energy efficiency improvements made to a home.
 Some of these improvements include:

-- Water heaters, furnaces, and central air conditioners – up to $600
+- Water heaters, furnaces, and central air conditioners – 30% of the cost, up to $600

 There is an annual $1,200 cap on the tax credits that can be collected each year for energy audits, insulation, water heaters, air conditioners, and furnaces.
 Heat pumps boilers and biomass stoves have a $2,000 annual cap.
 There is no lifetime cap on these funds, so you could qualify for $1,200 each year.